mock-etsy/Item-Details-Microservice/README.md

 # Mock Etsy Item Details Microservice

 > Implemented an item details component for an Etsy clone.
-Packaged with other microservices to approximate a functional Etsy item listing page.
+Packaged with other microservices using a reverse proxy server to approximate a functional Etsy item listing page.

 ![](ScreenShot1.png)